whichdigital/fe-techtest/readme.md

 ### Functional requirements

-- The application will display numbers from 1 to 144.
+- The application must display numbers from 1 to 144.
-- When a number is clicked all numbers which are a multiple of the chosen number must be highlighted.
+- When a number is clicked, all numbers which are a multiple of the chosen number must be highlighted.
-- When a new number is chosen the previously highlighted numbers must be updated.
+- When a subsequent number is clicked, all numbers which are a multiple of the new number must be highlighted.
+Any numbers which are **not** multiples of the new number should no longer be highlighted.

 ### Visual requirements